jasmeralia/throne_wl_monitor/README.md

 ---

-## Notes & Tips

-- The monitor respects basic backoff and random jitter to be polite.
-- Consider increasing `POLL_MINUTES` to reduce load.
-- If the site introduces aggressive bot protection/CAPTCHA, you may need to add a residential proxy via `PROXY_URL` and/or set a realistic `USER_AGENT`.
-- The code is organized so you can add a custom extractor if your page variant needs it.

----

----

 ## Using the prebuilt image from GHCR

 You can skip building locally and pull the image directly from GitHub Container Registry: